Velotales/pyInkDisplay/README.md

 * [pycasso](https://github.com/jezs00/pycasso) - System to send AI generated art to an E-Paper display through a Raspberry PI unit.
 * [PiArtFrame](https://github.com/runezor/PiArtFrame) - EPD project that displays randomly generated fractal art.

+## CI & Raspberry Pi Runner

+This repository includes a GitHub Actions workflow that:
+- Compiles requirements from `.in` files on Ubuntu (`pip-compile`).
+- Runs linting and type checks on Ubuntu using dev-only dependencies.
+- Optionally runs tests on a Raspberry Pi self-hosted runner (ARM) using the compiled requirements.

+### Set up a Raspberry Pi self-hosted runner (optional)
+1. In GitHub, navigate to: Settings → Actions → Runners → New self-hosted runner.
+2. Choose Linux and follow the on-screen instructions to download and configure the runner on your Raspberry Pi.
+3. Add labels to the runner so the workflow can target it.
+At minimum:
+	- `self-hosted`, `linux`, `arm` (or `arm64` if applicable)
+4. Start the runner service.

+The workflow includes these jobs:
+- Compile (Ubuntu): generates `requirements.txt` and `requirements-dev.txt` artifacts from `.in` sources.
+- Lint (Ubuntu): installs dev-only requirements and runs `black`, `isort`, `flake8`, `bandit`, and `mypy` across Python 3.9–3.11.
+- Tests (Pi): runs `pytest` only on a self-hosted Raspberry Pi runner, is skipped on pull requests, and marked optional (`continue-on-error`) until a Pi runner is available.